 A report by Calder, (2016) confirms that FEMA is ready to offer grants to weather disaster victims in the United States.
 Based on the report, it is noted that the federal aid program of the United States is committed to offering approximately $33,000 per household as grants.
 Also, a typical grant can rise to a fraction of $8,000 or less.
 The advocate of payouts conducted in a couple of high-profile events that has occurred, is the most recently obtained statistics by this report.
 For instance, the analysis indicates that in Hurricane Katrina the grants offered by FEMA averaged in the $5000 range.

 Disaster loans exist to support the affected individuals in their recovery of disaster-related financial losses.
+Weather disasters tend to hit the poor hardest due to insufficient credit and cash liquidity.
 The U.S. is working around the clock to ensure the federal disaster small business administration loans are accessible to creditworthy debtors who have had a severe experience on physical damage to their properties and homes due to a disaster.
 According to a report by Jenkins, (2016), SBA loans are meant particularly for disaster victims, which are provided at low-interest to businesses regardless of the size, private non- profit institutions, household owner and real estate investors.
 The SBA loans are sufficient to help disaster victims to repair or replace damaged assets in a declared disaster.
 Currently, the SBA loans have accounted for up to 191 business disaster loans amounting to $16.5 million, and 2,959 disaster loans for household owners and renters amounting to $219.6 million in the United States.
 Although your credit history is examined, a low credit score doesn’t necessarily preclude qualification.
 The SBA typically takes financial hardship, brief employment gaps, and certain special circumstances into consideration and all of those factors can affect a credit score adversely.

 Primary Credit Requirements: